 Municipal Storm Sewers

 Municipal storm sewers, also known as storm drains, are separate from the sanitary sewer system.
-They do not treat stormwater but rather work to convey the stormwater off the streets directly to the nearest stream or creek, as storm drains are designed to quickly remove runoff from streets to help prevent flooding.
-These also means that anytime a person might pour into or dispose of anything into a storm drain, it all goes directly into our lakes the next time it rains.
+They do not treat stormwater but rather work to convey the stormwater off the streets directly to the nearest stream or creek, as storm drains are designed to remove runoff from streets to help prevent flooding quickly.
+This also means that anytime a person might pour into or dispose of anything into a storm drain, it all goes directly into our lakes the next time it rains.

 Quantity of Stormwater

 The quality of stormwater runoff is only one-half of the stormwater picture; the quantity of stormwater runoff poses its own problems.
 Increased development brings more streets, parking lots, rooftops, and other surfaces that shed water instead of absorbing it.
 One inch of rain falling on a one-acre parking lot produces 16 times more runoff than the same inch of rain falling on a one-acre meadow.
 Localized urban flooding, erosion, and the souring of streambeds are some impacts caused by increased stormwater runoff quantity.

 Trophy Club Stormwater Master Plan